 Emotet

 Emotet is a modular malware variant which is primarily used as a downloader for other malware variants such as TrickBot and IcedID.
-Emotet first emerged in June 2014 and has been primarily used to target the banking sector.
-[1]
+Emotet first emerged in June 2014, initially targeting the financial sector, and has expanded to multiple verticals over time.[1]

 ID: S0367